When Is Civil War Reasonable? | With Jack Murphy & Chase Geiser

 Trump is actually an example of one, I think.

-But like even if you think of celebrities like Leonardo DiCaprio's famous because of the roles that he's played, but he doesn't have like a look that's a brand.
+But like, even if you think of celebrities, like Leonardo DiCaprio is famous because of the roles that he's played, but he doesn't have like a look that's a brand.

 Alec Baldwin doesn't have a look really that's a brand.

-He is maybe a voice that's a brand, but like it's something that's unique about you that I appreciate as somebody who's in the advertising space for my actual income is is that you've like set you've you've established this, I don't know, just awesome aesthetic brand that just strikes right through, you know.
+He's maybe a voice that's a brand, but like it's something that's unique about you that I appreciate as somebody who's in the advertising space for my actual income is that you've like set you've established this, I don't know, just awesome aesthetic brand that just strikes right through, you know?

-Well, it's cutting out it's uh I appreciate that, but uh totally not by design, right?
+I appreciate that, but totally not by design, right?

 Sure, sure.

-You know, like 10 or 12 years ago, uh, a girl I was dating was like, You ever tried growing a beard?
+You know, like 10 or 12 years ago, a girl I was dating was like, you ever tried growing a beard?

-It was it was all brown back then, and just like slowly but surely this gray is creeping in, and I can't stop it.
+And just like slowly but surely, this gray is creeping in and I can't stop it.

 I imagine eventually it'll be Santa Claus style.

-And if it does get there, that's maybe not the aesthetic look uh I'd be looking for.
+And if it does get there, that's maybe not the aesthetic look I'd be looking for.

-But uh yeah, I guess all these things just added up, you know, they just stacked on top of each other and you become memorable looking and do memorable things and do and say some crazy shit, and before you know it, uh, you know, you're kind of famous or infamous and and right, yeah.
+You know, they just stacked on top of each other and you become memorable looking and do memorable things and do and say some crazy shit.

-Uh it's uh has a lot of downsides, but uh being able to leverage that into spreading, you know, a good word, which is really about just taking care of yourself, taking care of your family, taking care of your community, you know, being uh someone who builds and creates and protects and provides and isn't gonna just sit back and and believe the things that you're told to believe,
+Being able to leverage that into spreading, you know, the good word, which is really about just taking care of yourself, taking care of your family, taking care of your community, you know, being someone who builds and creates and protects and provides and isn't going to just sit back and believe the things that you're told to believe and is willing to ask the questions,

 So, you know, that's the general gist of my work.

-And you know, if people are gonna jump on and follow me on this way, great.
+And, you know, if people are going to jump on and follow me on this way, great.

-If not, um, you know, more power to you.
+If not, you know, more power to you.

-Yeah, so you mentioned at the beginning of uh of the conversation how you know your divorce and sort of looking into feminism and things of that nature sort of got you started on this journey.
+So you mentioned at the beginning of the conversation how your divorce and sort of looking into feminism and things of that nature sort of got you started on this journey.

-So it used to mean if you were feminist that you believe that men and women should have equal rights.
+So it used to mean, if you were a feminist, that you believe that men and women should have equal rights.

-Like a sledgehammer, but that's really what it like is now, right?
+But that's really what it is now, right?

 And so I'm a feminist in the traditional sense.